NOTIOMYSTIDAE (1 species)

 A. familiaris Millerbird

-Pratt (in Moore et al 2001) discussed these taxa; there is some evidence in favor of their status as separate species.
+NOTE: Pratt (in Moore et al 2001) discussed this taxon; there is some evidence in favor of their status as separate species.

 A. f. kingi Res Hawaiian Is (Nihoa 814 inds, Pyle and Pyle 2009).

 A. f. familiaris Extinct.
-Res formerly Hawaiian Is (Laysan).
+Res formerly Hawaiian Is (Laysan I).

 A. kerearako Cook Islands Reed-Warbler